designforsf/brigade-matchmaker/docs/architecture.md

 ### Notifications UI

-Notifications is used throughout the Web App
+Notifications will be used throughout the web application.

+### MinMaximizer

+This UI component enables users to interact with a floating representation of the messaging component and other UIs.

 ---